okynos/documentation.achiefs.github.io/docs/configuration-file.md

     Section
     {: .label .label-green }

-    Keeps configuration of logging output.
+    It Keeps the configuration of logging output.

     - ### file